Quantum Entanglement as the Origin of the Gravitational Constant: Deriving the Planck Scale in the Selection-Stitch Model

 gravitational geometry [4].
 The exact holographic mapping of the RT formula onto flat

 isometric tensor networks is rigorously established by the HaPPY framework [5].
-The RT
+The con-

-relation defines the entanglement entropy of the boundary region as proportional to the
+tinuous RT relation dictates that the entanglement entropy of the boundary region equals

 S